couchbase/query/docs/n1ql-select.md

 ### Unnests

-If a document or object contains a nested array, UNNEST conceptually performs an inner join of the nested array with its parent object.
+If a document or object contains a nested array, UNNEST conceptually performs a join of the nested array with its parent object.
 Each resulting joined object becomes an input to the query.

 If some customer documents contain an array of addresses under the *address* field, the following query retrieves each nested address